-Chatbots got a lot of hype in 2018.
+Chatbots sure have been getting a lot of hype lately.
 Touted as a key trend in communication technology, chatbots are used primarily for automating basic customer service functions and providing real-time support through text and verbal chats.
 Chatbots minimize the human resources needed for customer service tasks so your team can focus on other important things.
 They are also very effective at what they do, being super responsive and able to look into a customer’s entire buying history while answering their questions and concerns.
-With 60% of consumers saying that they have interacted with a business through a chatbot in the past 12 months, and 80% of businesses reporting that they either already use or plan to use a chatbot by 2020, it looks like the trend is here to stay.
+With 60% of consumers saying that they have interacted with a business through a chatbot in the past 12 months, and 80% of businesses reporting that they either already use or plan to use a chatbot, it looks like the trend is here to stay.

 COLD: Tablet Use

 When the “mobile-first” trend first began circulating a few years ago, businesses expected tablets to take off as a middle ground option between smartphones with small screens, laptops that are bulky to carry around, and desktops that are limited to use in your home or office.
 Many companies expected tablets to eventually replace laptops and desktops all together, but since then, tablet use has been on a steady decline.
-Looking at data from the IDC Worldwide Quarterly Tablet Tracker, the worldwide tablet market declined 8.6% during the third quarter of 2018, and according to VentureBeat, this decline has been year-over-year for 16 quarters straight.
+Looking at data from the IDC Worldwide Quarterly Tablet Tracker, the worldwide tablet market has declined 8.6%, and according to VentureBeat, this decline has been year-over-year for 16 quarters straight.
 Customers have simply shown that they still prefer to interact with brands and view potential purchases on bigger screens.

 HOT: AI & Machine Learning

 This is one of those trends that has consistently appeared on everyone’s watchlist for many years now.
 From streamlining redundant daily tasks, to creating and curating content, to analyzing and segmenting vast amounts of data, artificial intelligence and machine learning systems are widely used in the marketing world.
-So how big will this emerging technology be in 2019?
+So just how big will this emerging technology be?
 Take a look at these statistics to see how it is continuing to grow faster than it ever has before.